thomas-bouvier/distributed-continual-learning/README.md

 ## Usage

 Parameters defined in the `config.yaml` override CLI parameters.
+However, values for `agent_config`, `model_config` and `tasksets_config` will be concatenated with those defined when there is no key conflict.

 | Parameter name | Required | Description | Possible values |
 |---|---|---|---|